 Hungary is moving towards the digital administration.
 More and more functions are available via internet and online platforms.
 It is compulsory to register every company for digital administration.
 Therefore it is strongly recommended for the owners and/or managers to register personally in order to access the online systems.
 It is a short process and makes the digital life much easier than giving proxies to accountants, employees etc.

 The setup of a new company in Hungary is a simple process once all the necessary information and documents are available.
-The registration requests the assistance of a lawyer, and it is good to consult with the chosen accountant as well before signing the corporate documents.
-The registration of a company usually takes 2 weeks.
+The registration requests the assistance of a lawyer, and it is good to choose and consult with the future accountant as well before signing the corporate documents.
+The registration of a company usually takes 5 to 10 days.

 Companies can have one or more owners.
 Owners can be private persons and companies as well.

 Hungary has the lowest corporate income tax level in the EU: 9%.

 Dividend paid to owner companies within Hungary and abroad are not taxed.

 Local business tax is also payable.
 It is levied on the gross profit of the company, meaning revenues less cost of goods sold and forwarded services.
 The tax level is up to 2%, depending on the municipality.
 Some small villages attract companies with zero LBT.

 The general VAT is 27% with several exceptions.